CRSS666/CRSS/README.md

-# CRSS
+# CRSS 3

-Welcome to Clyde's Real Survival SMP (CRSS)!
+Welcome to Clyde's Real Survival SMP (CRSS) 3 !

 ## Information

-This is CRSS, a server created by [Blurry](https://blurry.gay).
-The server's twist is that it started on [b1.0](https://minecraft.wiki/w/b1.0) and updated all the way to [1.21.8](https://minecraft.wiki/w/1.21.8) on the start of each month, or more recently, when new versions get supported by the server-side mods we use.
+This is CRSS 3, a server created by [Blurry](https://blurry.gay).
+*This* server's twist is that it's stuck on [b1.7.3](https://minecraft.wiki/w/b1.7.3) forever!

 We've been doing this for a good while, and our server has many structures and has had many players.

-It currently has 3 main nations, ROP, TOA and CHK, each one with unique styles and terrain.
+It currently has 2 main nations, `   `, and DIK.

 We have an [Youtube channel](https://yt.crss.cc) where we post content from our server.
 You can subscribe to it to stay tuned with CRSS content and new episodes of Quartz News Network.

-The seed used in the world is the same seed the first Main Menu Panorama used, and a pack with a panorama from the area which we built over, on the original coordinates.
+The seed used in the world is `Glacier`.

 ## Rules